Blood ritual: India

-Some Indians practice a political ritual voluntarily where the people donate blood as a way to remember politicians who have died (Copeman 126).
-The blood donation is literally a donation to people who need transfusions (Copeman 132).
-The participants donate at donation camps during the birthday or the anniversary of the politician's death (129).
-Jacob Copeman, a lecturer in social anthropology at the University of Edinburgh in Scotland, states in his article “Blood Will Have Blood: A Study in Indian Political Ritual,” that Prime Minister Indira Gandhi and Rajiv Gandhi are the two politicians who are mainly “remembered” during the blood donations (131).
-These two politicians were assassinated and seen as dying for India, or important individuals who “…shed their blood for the nation” (Copeman 131).
-According to Copeman, in a speech Indira Gandhi made in 1984, she “…strikingly associated her blood with the health of the nation.
-Her blood would continue to nurture the nation even after her death…” (132).
-The reason behind the donation is to keep life going or to give the individuals receiving the blood more time to live (Copeman 130).
-The reason why the politicians are involved with this is because the donors are making a connection with the dead, symbolizing the blood being donated to the blood of the politician being honored (Copeman 131).
+Some Indians practice a political ritual voluntarily where the people donate blood as a way to remember politicians who have died.
+The blood donation is literally a donation to people who need transfusions The participants donate at donation camps during the birthday or the anniversary of the politician's death.
+Jacob Copeman, a lecturer in social anthropology at the University of Edinburgh in Scotland, states in his article "Blood Will Have Blood: A Study in Indian Political Ritual" that Prime Minister Indira Gandhi and Rajiv Gandhi are the two politicians who are mainly "remembered" during the blood donations.
+These two politicians were assassinated and seen as dying for India, or important individuals who "…shed their blood for the nation".
+According to Copeman, in a speech Indira Gandhi made in 1984, she "…strikingly associated her blood with the health of the nation.
+Her blood would continue to nurture the nation even after her death…".
+The reason behind the donation is to keep life going or to give the individuals receiving the blood more time to live.
+The reason why the politicians are involved with this is because the donors are making a connection with the dead, symbolizing the blood being donated to the blood of the politician being honored.
 This is important because even though these people died, they are still helping preserve life, by the people of India donating blood in their honor.

-(Copeman 135).
+Other regions

+Some radical movements among Shi’ite Muslims practiced a ritual called Matam in 2002 in Britain.
+However, this practice in popular culture of Shi'ite Muslim communities is considered excessive, violent, and wrong.

+Body piercing can also be part of a blood ritual, as it can result in the release of blood.
+Piercing has been practiced in a number of indigenous cultures throughout the world, usually as a symbolic rite of passage, a symbolic death and rebirth, an initiation, or for reasons of magical protection.